-On Thursday, August 4, the Minneapolis City Council approved Mayor Jacob Frey’s nomination of Dr. Cedric Alexander for the City’s first community safety commissioner.
+Last week, the Minneapolis City Council approved Mayor Jacob Frey’s nomination of Dr. Cedric Alexander for the city’s first community safety commissioner.
 He was sworn in on Monday, August 8.

-With a reported baseline salary of $300,000, as the community safety commissioner, Alexander will oversee the mayor’s newly proposed Office of Community Safety, which would integrate five departments: 911, Fire, the Office of Emergency Management, Police, and Neighborhood Safety—which also includes the Office of Violence Prevention.
+As the community safety commissioner, with a reported baseline salary of $300,000, Alexander will oversee the mayor’s newly proposed Office of Community Safety, which would oversee five departments: 911, fire, emergency management, police, and neighborhood safety (formerly the Office of Violence Prevention).

 The office is one of the major elements of Mayor Frey’s proposed executive government structure.
-Both the mayor and the next police chief will report to Alexander.
+The next police chief will report to Alexander.

-The council’s confirmation follows a hearing on Tuesday where community members were able to weigh in and hear directly from Dr. Alexander.
+The council’s confirmation followed a hearing where community members were able to weigh in and hear directly from Dr. Alexander.

 “Today marks a seminal moment in our work to reshape and redefine community safety in Minneapolis,” said Mayor Jacob Frey.
 “Our communities have called out for safety, they’ve called out for change, and Dr. Alexander has answered the call.
 I am grateful to the Council for confirming his nomination today.
 Now the real work begins.”